 What To Stock Up On In January

 January is a great month for oranges, grapefruit, beets, artichokes, carrots, and cauliflower.

-After the holidays most big box stores have their electronics on sale because they don’t want to carry the inventory for very long.
+After the holidays, most big box stores have their electronics on sale because they don’t want to carry the inventory for very long.
 If you think about it, electronics are changing all the time.

-If your tablet will no longer accept new updates you may want to snag a good deal on one.
+If your tablet will no longer accept new updates you may want to snag a good deal on a new one.
 Mark and I tend to keep ours for years, but there does come a time when we must replace our computers.

 Mark and I are not the types that need the newest electronics that come out.
 In fact, it stresses me out a little when I have to update my cell phone.
-I just don’t have the time or the money to fiddle with upgrading, until it dies or just doesn’t do what I need anymore.
+I just don’t have the time or the money to fiddle with upgrading, until it dies or just doesn’t do what I need it to anymore.

 Candy and Chocolate/Baking Items